The Best Bits of Mr. Bean

-"The Best Bits of Mr. Bean" is the fifteenth episode, compilation and series finale of the British television series Mr. Bean, produced by Tiger Aspect Productions and Thames Television for Central Independent Television.
-It was first broadcast on ITV on Friday, 15 December 1995.
+"The Best Bits of Mr. Bean" is the compilation special of the British television series Mr. Bean, produced by Tiger Aspect Productions and Thames Television for Central Independent Television.
+It was first released as a VHS-exclusive on 21 October 1996.

 Plot

 During a rainy day, Mr. Bean and Teddy venture into the attic to look for an umbrella so they can go to the park and feed the ducks.
 He sticks a tiny drink umbrella into Teddy's head, but finds that his own umbrella is broken.
 While looking for another one, Bean uncovers various items from his past adventures, like the time Bean had to dress himself on the way to the dentist, the time he fell asleep in church, when he had a Christmas turkey stuck on his head and even the time a tank crushed his Mini.
 When he finally finds an umbrella, he looks out the window to find that the rain has stopped.
 Bean angrily leaves the attic as a boomerang he threw out the window earlier finally lands on the roof.